xiuxiucui/Automatic_Speech_Recognition/README.md

 # About The Project
 This project consist of 3 parts
 1. Local generation of text from audio file using hugging face facebook/wav2vec2-large-960h model
-2. Deployment of Elasticsearch and Frontend UI Local or on  Amazon EC2 Instance
+2. Deployment of Elasticsearch and Frontend UI Locallly or on  Amazon EC2 Instance
 3. Uploading of csv file generated from step 1 to elastric search

 ## Installation